dragonfly-science/dragonfly-website/content/news/2022-02-02-puhoro/content.md

 ---
-title: Pūhoro intern digs into IT project
+title: Pūhoro intern digs into data analysis
 ---

 Hayley Wikeepa is working at Dragonfly this summer as an intern from Pūhoro STEMM Academy.